BRTEK007/endless_game_nn/README.md

 # endless_runner_nn

 Simple endless runner game, player has to pass oncoming obstacles.
 Player only has one action, to jump.
-Program can be run in 3 modes:
+Program can be run in 4 modes:

 ### training
 Trains simple Neural network to play the game.

 ### testing
-Evaluates chosen model in real time.
+Runs chosen model in real time.

+### evaluation
+Evaluates chosen model in multiple runs.

 ### playing
 Allowes user to play the game manually.
 Use mouse click to jump.